 These are still question marks.
 The Giants gave Beckham Jr. a contract prematurely.
 Now they need to wait this out and play the season out.
 If things don’t change, alarms are sure to sound.

 We must hope that Beckham, Jr. can galvanize this team and bring them together.

 We must hope that his antics and selfish attitude don’t poison this team like those traits of a Chad Johnson, Jameis Winston or Johnny Manziel.

 If we don’t see a change, there’s going to be trouble in the Big Apple.

-About Me: I’m Spencer Alexander Zied, a freshman at the University of Miami from New York, New York.
+About Me: I’m Spencer Alexander Zied, a sophomore at the University of Miami from New York, New York.
 I love to play basketball and tennis and am a big fan of the Knicks, Giants, Yankees and all U. Miami sports.
 I’m also a big fan of First Take and Sportscenter on ESPN.
 You can email me at email@example.com or connect with me on Twitter, on Facebook, or on Instagram (secondtakewithspencera).